Wolfsberg Group: Publications

 In November 2002, the group published the Wolfsberg Correspondent Banking Principles, in which they recommended a risk-based approach to AML and to develop an international registry for financial institutions, where those would submit information useful for conducting due diligence.
+The updated Principles for Correspondent Banking and Principles for Using AI/ML in financial crime were published in 2022.
 After collaborating with Bankers Almanac, part of Accuity, it launched a Due Diligence Repository as a module separate from its service to support.